 With Into the Breach, our results and conclusions are as straightforward and boring as they come: the system requirements are so low, it can probably run on anything.

 Case in point, our older and less powerful Mac, the 2013 13-inch MacBook Pro, ran the game at a Smooth 57 FPS.
 The results would have been even higher but the game is locked at 60 maximum FPS.

 Takeaway: Anything over 30 FPS is more than acceptable, and for a turn-based game with a slow gameplay, even 25 FPS could work.
 Which means your Mac will be able to handle this game just fine, even if you have an old MacBook from 2010.

-Into the Breach on MacBook Pros:
+Can you play Into the Breach on a MacBook Pro?

 It’s always frustrating when a MacBook user asks me what games he should try and all I can recommend are old games from 10 years ago.
 From now on, I’ll make sure Into the Breach is one of the first games I recommend.